 We asked Robert to share a few comments about his MBA experience:

 What fueled your interest in pursuing an MBA degree?

 After obtaining experience in testing and sales at Elite, starting my MBA program felt like the next step in my career development.
-An everlasting impression that Mr. Klouda, the founder of Elite, left on my when he hired me, was when he told me that it was ok to make mistakes as long as I learned something new every day.
+An everlasting impression that Mr. Klouda, the founder of Elite, left on me when he hired me, was when he told me that it was ok to make mistakes as long as I learned something new every day.

 What was the most challenging part of achieving your degree?

 I wouldn’t say there is one aspect that stands out more, but a few parts that were equally difficult.
 The first was adapting to education again.
 You don’t realize how primed you were after high school to attend college, until taking 12 years off and having to write research papers or take exams.
-Another challenge was the commitment.
+Another challenge was commitment.
 I decided to take two graduate classes per session instead of one so I could finish in 1.5 years.
 It takes a lot of motivation to work full time and complete the required coursework week in and week out.
-The other challenging part was the self-reflection required during the course work.
-One of the key parts of my studies was you have to learn how to analyze and improve your own deficiencies before critiquing others through management.
+The other challenging part was the self-reflection required during the coursework.
+One of the key parts of my studies as you have to learn how to analyze and improve your own deficiencies before critiquing others through management.

-What advice can you offer to others having an interest in graduate level education?
+What advice can you offer to others having an interest in graduate-level education?

 Prepare yourself for the commitment and recognize that sacrifices will have to be made.
 Then when you start, make sure you put forth the required effort.
 Don’t just go through the motions or fake it until you make it.

 How did your family support you through the process?